yyorkchan/FYP/README.md

 12. Only Allow Non-empty value in Add Screen
 13. Built partially the trend screen frontend
 14. Powerful and efficient regression model for processing transactions
+15. Implement a graph for display predicted values

 ## General Structure